mauriziopaul/litterDiallel/README.md

 ## Notes

 - [ ] For the model inclusion probability analysis, BayesDiallel and BayesSpike must be installed.
-The instructions are [here](http://valdarlab.unc.edu/software/bayesdiallel/BayesDiallel.html) and [here](http://valdarlab.unc.edu/software/bayesdiallel/BayesDiallel.html).
+The instructions are [here](http://valdarlab.unc.edu/software/bayesdiallel/BayesDiallel.html).

 - [ ] For some simple, miscellaneous functions useful for this analysis, install the following package, `PLMcctools`: